fkooman/php-jwt/README.md

 # How?

-* Only supports `RS256`, `HS256` and `EdDSA` through separate classes, the header is _NOT_ used to determine the algorithm when verifying signatures;
+* Only supports `RS256`, `HS256` and `EdDSA` through separate classes, the header is _NOT_ used to determine the algorithm when verifying signatures, actually, the header is only inspected *after* verifying the signature;
 * All keys are validated before use and wrapped in "Key" objects to make sure they are of the correct format.
 Helper methods are provided to load / save / generate keys;